-2014 Long-Term Incentives
+2015 Long-Term Incentive Grants

-Long-term incentives are designed to foster and promote the long-term financial success of the Corporation and help align shareholder and Management's interests.
-Long-term incentives are targeted to represent, on average, 58% of the NEOs' total direct compensation and as a result, a significant portion of their compensation is aligned with shareholder interests.
-In 2014, the long-term incentive grants consisted of:
+Long-term incentives are targeted to represent, on average, 58% of the NEOs' total direct compensation and as a result, a significant portion of their compensation is directly aligned with shareholder interests.
+In 2015, the long-term incentive grants were made:

-- Stock options which vest over three years and have a ten-year term; and - Share units in the form of restricted or deferred share units (RSUs or DSUs chosen at the election of the executive) and performance share units (PSUs) (see "Share Unit Plans" on page 87).
+- 50% in stock options which vest over three years and have a ten-year term; and - 25% in restricted or deferred share units (RSUs or DSUs chosen at the election of the executive) and 25% in performance share units (PSUs) (see "Share Unit Plans" on page 87).